 The symbols are inspired from Nepal’s unique landscapes, religion, architectural elements and festivals.
 We wanted new eyes and a new take on these traditional visuals.
 So we stylized them into thick, bold patterns to display Nepal’s scenic and cultural wealth and used them throughout the campaign as a part of its visual identity.

 It was important to us that ordinary Nepalis would stand behind this brand as a good representation of them, so we tested them every time we had a visitor in the studio.
 Our teamwork was even more evident on this project as everyone brought their own talent, skills and take on it to successfully deliver a campaign of this scope within a tight timeline.

 After we nailed the visual identity, we applied it across the campaigns’ collaterals and promotional posters.
 Our strategy was to display and brand different aspects of Nepali life - from the arts and cuisine to religion and spirituality - on flags and posters in public spaces.

 Campaign banner on London bus.

 We also conceptualized, designed and wrote a guidebook titled Nepal for 108 Reasons, taking on a local’s perspective about the hidden gems and little known secrets worth exploring.

 This brand that we created for Visit Nepal 2020 campaign has also been used as an overall country branding whenever Nepal has been represented abroad.

-Branding, Collateral Design, Packaging Design, Exhibition Booth Guideline, Fashion Design CLIENT: Visit Nepal Year 2020 Secretariat SECTOR: Tourism YEAR: 2019
+Brand Strategy and Design, Product Design, Exhibition and Interior Design, Fashion Design, Event Management CLIENT: Visit Nepal Year 2020 Secretariat, Government of Nepal SECTOR: Tourism YEAR: 2019